 Can I maintain my HMS email account if I transition to an on-quad HMS faculty or non-casual FT/PT staff role?

-Yes, if you are transitioning to a new role at HMS that is your primary employment such as an on-quad faculty or non-casual FT/PT staff position, your account will not change, and you will maintain your HMS email account.
+Yes, if you are transitioning to a new role at HMS or HSDM that is your primary employment such as an on-quad faculty or non-casual FT/PT staff position, you can request to keep your existing HMS or HSDM account.
+You must make this request prior to July 31st by sending email to the HMS IT Service Desk: email@example.com.

 Can I maintain my MyCourses/eCommons account if I transition to an on-quad HMS faculty or non-casual FT/PT staff role upon graduation?

-Yes, your eCommons/MyCourses account will carry over with your new role for on-quad locations.
-No change is necessary.
+Yes, you may request to keep your eCommons/MyCourses account to carry over with your new role for on-quad locations.

 If I do not officially transition to a faculty role until or after my graduation date, can I prevent my MyCourses/eCommons account from being disabled for the transition?

-Yes, if you are transitioning to an on-quad HMS faculty or non-casual FT/PT staff role in the near future, you may request a delay in terminating your MyCourses/eCommons account for an additional 60 days.
-Please contact the Student Computing Support Desk via email prior to July 31st.
+Yes, if you are transitioning to an on-quad HMS or HSDM faculty or non-casual FT/PT staff role in the near future, you may request a delay in terminating your MyCourses/eCommons account for an additional 60 days.
+You must make this request prior to July 31st by sending email to the HMS IT Service Desk: email@example.com.

 I am graduating at the Harvard School of Dental Medicine, but will be a HSDM Resident this coming school year.
 Can I keep my email account and other services?